 - Housing choice vouchers—Assistance for very low-income families, seniors, and people with certain disabilities

 - Subsidized housing—Provides subsidies to property owners, who use them to offset costs and provide lower rent to their tenants

 Find a doctor

 The doctors at Providence understand that health care costs can be prohibitive if you have limited resources and low income.
 Our geriatric specialists and their support staff can walk you through the steps of getting the assistance you need.
-Find a doctor using our provider directory.
-Or, you can search for a primary care doctor in your area.
+Find the physician that's right for you in our provider directory.
+Through Providence Express Care Virtual, you can also access a full range of healthcare services.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional’s instructions.